Genomics Core Facility

 All sequencing services include all necessary QC and size selection of libraries.

-Bioinformatics Services:
+Bioinformatics Services

 Demultiplexing of raw data and raw data delivery is always provided via secure FTP link as part of the sequencing cost.
-If requested, we are also able to perform all analysis pipelines available within SMRTLink, the Pacific Biosciences software associated with the Sequel systems, which are listed below.
+If requested, we are also able to perform all analysis pipelines available within SMRTLink, the Pacific Biosciences software associated with the Sequel and Revio systems, which are listed below.
 In these cases, an additional fee is included to cover compute costs.

 Custom bioinformatic services are also available upon request, including large genome assemblies, HiFi genome assemblies, transcriptome annotation, targeted IsoSeq analysis and repeat expansion analysis, among others.

-Circular consensus sequencing (CCS)
+Circular Consensus Sequencing (CCS)

 Hierarchical Genome Assembly (HGAP)